DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 ## Adjust the Label Size and Content
 ### Static Content

 You can change label size at design time to fit its static text.
-Right-click the label and select the **Fit Bounds To Text** command in the context menu:
+Right-click the label and select the **Fit Bounds To Text** toolbar button:

 * If the **Word Wrap** option is enabled, the command displays control content on multiple lines.
 It reduces control height and adjusts the width to fit its content.